tdurgasaranya/tdurgasaranya/STA631_Portfolio.md

-# STA631 course portfolio Report for academic purpose and self learning
+# STA631 course portfolio Report
+***for academic purpose and self learning***

 [Professor-STA631](https://github.com/dykesb)

-***This report provides an overview of my proficiency and understanding of the chapters covered in our STA631 course***
+**This report provides an overview of my proficiency and understanding of the chapters covered in our STA631 course**

-# Statistics Portfolio

 ## Regression Concepts
 In this chapter, I have learned about the fundamental concepts of regression analysis.
 Regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
 It helps us understand how changes in the independent variables influence the dependent variable.